-LOUISVILLE — The Rev. Dr. Tevita Havea, moderator of the Pacific Conference of Churches (PCC), a PC(USA) global partner, says 2020 will mark a turning point for the Pacific Islands in how it understands everything from ecumenism, ecology and politics to development.
+The Rev. Dr. Tēvita Koloa’ia Havea, moderator of the Pacific Conference of Churches (PCC), a PC(USA) global partner, says 2020 will mark a turning point for the Pacific Islands in how it understands everything from ecumenism, ecology and politics to development.

-In a letter to PCC churches, she encourages leaders to look at lessons learned from the past to create a “new normal.”
-While her words are aimed at Christians in the Pacific Islands, her words could resonate in any region of the world.
+In a letter to PCC churches, he encourages leaders to look at lessons from the past to create a “new normal.”
+While his words are aimed at Christians in the Pacific Islands, they may resonate in any region of the world.

 “The impact of the coronavirus, while deeply tragic on the one hand, offers us a unique opportunity to envision life anew.
 Never before is our world so blessed with creativity and ingenuity, yet so vexed by our foolishness in believing that there are no limits to our powers and to what we can do.
 The coronavirus or COVID-19, in a most striking and startling way, revealed this folly.
 It lays bare and shatters the poignant illusion of this ‘normal’ and its ‘inevitability’ that the world, and we in the region, have taken for granted.”

-In talking about the need to conserve and sustain the natural environment, Havea quoted Rev. Leslie Boseto, who said, “As Christians we are obliged to be good stewards of God’s creations and today more than ever, we must make informed decisions about how to conserve and our children enjoy the cultural, social and economic treasures that have defined our people for a millennium.”
+In talking about the need to conserve and sustain the natural environment, Havea quoted the Rev. Leslie Boseto, a Pacific theologian, who said, “As Christians we are obliged to be good stewards of God’s creations and today more than ever, we must make informed decisions about how to conserve and our children enjoy the cultural, social and economic treasures that have defined our people for a millennium.”

-She also quoted Tui Atua Tupua Tamasese Taisi Efi, another ecumenical elder from Samoa, who she believes described this concept of the “household” well.
+He also quoted Tui Atua Tupua Tamasese Taisi Efi, an ecumenical elder from Samoa, whom he said described the concept of the “household” well.

 Havea writes that it is possible to conceive of another way of measuring development and progress and it is imperative that both church and political institutions are united by common developmental goals and duties to each other.